neuro-inc/platform-docs/first-steps/getting-started.md

 [Apolo Console](https://console.apolo.us/apps/shell/install) application doesn't require installation and can quickly get you familiar with Apolo, allowing you to work with the platform in a browser.

-However, installing Apolo CLI locally may prove more effective for long-term use:

-* You won't need to pay for simply running the job like you do in Console.
-* Your source code and other local files will be saved directly on your machine.
+Installing Apolo CLI locally can be more efficient for long-term use, as your source code and other local files will be stored directly on your machine.
+Additionally, using Apolo CLI provides you with more flexible and extensive functionality, allowing for greater control and customization of your development environment.

 ### Installation instructions